 “…’cause you’ll roll, right past those Pearly Gates.”
 Old song that popped into my head.

 So Chris Honeycutt found my villainous thoughts totally inadequate; I’m unsurprisingly all right with that, and she came up with her own here and here and here.
 My, she’s thought about this a LOT, it would seem.

-“Story is good, imho, for exploring those un-Christlike qualities that we possess.
+“Story is good, IMHO, for exploring those un-Christlike qualities that we possess.
 If we don’t face them as a reality, we can become repressed.
 And while suppression (holding back emotion and thought until an appropriate time and expressing them in appropriate ways) is good, repression (trying to hold back emotion forever until we blow like a tea kettle) is very bad.”
-Continue reading “You can’t get to heaven on a pair of skates”

 Yes, that’s why I read Tea Party blogs, to understand how the minds of people not like me think.

 And I’d be lying if I said I didn’t have any less-than-ideal thoughts of my own regarding others now and then.
 It was that I never really identified with a particular archetype or methodology.
 Moreover, I just find my own failing less reprehensible than sad.
 What can I say?

 I’d long wondered about those quotes attributed to Jesus, that if you think evil thoughts, it’s the same as doing so.
 For instance, in Matthew 5:28 “But I say to you that everyone who looks at a woman with lustful intent has already committed adultery with her in his heart.”
 Now in my less holy days, my conclusion might have been, “well, if THINKING them is the same as DOING them, you might as well just DO them; the same penalty, after all.”
 My approach these days is more nuanced.